Arizona vs. Michigan State: Odds, spread, over/under - November 23

 Arizona vs. Michigan State Betting Trends

-- Arizona has put together a perfect 5-0-0 record against the spread this season.
+- Arizona has covered in each of its five games with a spread this season.

-- So far this season, two of the Wildcats games have gone over the point total.
+- This season, games featuring the Wildcats have hit the over twice.

 - Michigan State has covered twice in four matchups with a spread this year.